Bhooker88/Bhooker88/README.md

 ### Hi there 👋

 I'm Brittney Hooker, a passionate full-stack developer with a strong foundation in React Native and Python.
 I recently graduated from a coding bootcamp, where I honed my skills in building robust and scalable applications.

 ---

 ## About Me

-- 🔭 I’m currently working on various personal projects to further expand my coding expertise.
+- 🔭 I recently completed [React Quest](https://react-quest.netlify.app), an interactive coding tutorial that teaches React concepts through puzzles and challenges.
+Check it out!
 - 🌱 I’m always learning and exploring new technologies to stay up-to-date with industry trends.
 - 👯 I’m looking to collaborate on innovative projects where I can contribute and grow.
 - 💬 Ask me about React Native, Python, or anything related to full-stack development.